Google Play Developer Console

 This section assumes you will be uploading a new application to Google.
 However, if you are updating an existing app that’s already on Google Play, you can skip to step 5.
 The purpose of this section is to get as much done in the Developer Console as possible before publishing to remove the need to re-upload your APK for testing purposes.

-- From the ‘Services & APIs‘ page, grab the License Key under LICENSING AND IN-APP BILLING.
+- From the ‘Monetization setup‘ page, copy the License Key.
 We will be using this in Web Publishing.
 This is what validates your app to use these services.
-If you’ve used Amazon IAP before, this is a similar concept to the API Key.

 Once you have the License Key, you need to set up your IAPs in Creator.
 You’ll be coming back to the Developer Console after making the APK in Web Publishing.